standard-for-public-code/standard-for-public-code/criteria/coding-in-the-open.md

 ## Policy makers: what you need to do

 * Develop policies in the open
-* Prioritise open and transparent in policies
+* Prioritise open and transparent policies

 ## Management: what you need to do